-Prior to the completion of this offering, we intend to enter into change in control and severance agreements for Messrs.
+We have entered into change in control and severance agreements with Messrs.
 Leach, El Tabib and Swanson, which provide for certain severance and change in control benefits as described below.
 Each change in control and severance agreement will supersede any prior agreement or arrangement the applicable named executive officer may have had with us that provides for severance and/or change in control payments or benefits.